HyungjinLee/BERTMovieReviewClassifier/README.md

 So I'll share all the GitHub links respectively.
 Please refer to the links on folders.
 From this way, I think it is gonna be much easier to execute them.

 I don't have any GPUs :) So that's why I've done these kinds of experiments on a GPU Server.
 If you don't, you might be working on it with your CPU which will take so long time...
-(A day per one epoch) I highly recommend using GPUs.
+(A day per one epoch!)
+I highly recommend using GPUs.

 # English Datasets